zhangjinshui-nerveee/nerveee_old/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
-Mr. Jinshui Zhang received his BS degree in Electrical Engineering from Tianjin University in China.
-He maintained a high GPA of 3.82/4.0 and mastered knoweledge of power systems.
-Also, he was a big fan of mathematic modelling and optimization algorithms.
-He did his undergraduate thesis research applying a new topology of PFC rectifier realizing active power decoupling.
+Mr. Zhang received his B.S. degree in Electrical Engineering from Tianjin University in China.
+He maintained a high GPA of 3.82/4.0 and mastered knowledge of power systems.
+Also, he was a big fan of mathematics modelling and optimization algorithms.
+For his graduation project, he did a research on a novel topology of PFC rectifier realizing active power decoupling, which was the beginning of his exploration in Power Electronics.

-He has hitherto started his postgraduate study in Power Electronics in Xi'an Jiaotong University.
-He performed an excellent mastery of lectures, maintaining a GPA of 3.8/4.0.
-Meanwhile, as a research assistant of Prof. Jinjun Liu, his research focuses on the design of high power density converters.
-He proposed a non-linear control strategy to eliminate the current distortion of Totem-Pole rectifier, and did a research on PIC inductor's saturation feature, etc. At present, he works on the design of resonant tank of LLC converter.
+He chose to pursue a Master in Xi'an Jiaotong University from the year 2018.
+He has acquired valuable knowledge and skills related to control and design of power electronic systems.

+Meanwhile, as a research assistant of IEEE Fellow Prof. Liu Jinjun, he has hitherto conducted a series of studies on high-frequency and high-power-density power converters in the Power Electronics and Renewable Energy Center.
+His work so far included but not limited to the development of Totem-Pole PFC rectifier, the investigation on the saturation of Powdered Iron Core inductors, the optimization of resonant parameters of LLC resonant converter.

+He has high faith in the application of Wide-Band-Gap devices in the future.
+Meanwhile, cool technologies like Wireless Power Transfer also attract him very much.